1. Where is there public beach access?

 Persons 21 or older are allowed to consume alcoholic beverages on the beach 11 months out of the year.
 Alcoholic beverages are not permitted on the sandy beach during the month of March.
-Glass bottles are strictly prohibited, however.
+Glass bottles are strictly prohibited year round on the beach.

 8. Why are the beach flags red?